 Designers are creative problem solvers.
 They must possess a thorough understanding of the principles of visual vocabulary and learn to be comfortable expressing their ideas visually.
 This course introduces basic skills and concepts fundamental to graphic designers, including process, conceptual thinking, creation and production.
 This course is not computer-based.

 Painting from Observation

-This course is an introduction to painting from observation.
-Students work from a live model as well as the observed environment, building their painting and observational skills through a variety of exercises, ranging from quick gestural studies to longer studies.
-Some class time is spent looking at classic masters as well as contemporary artists for examples and inspiration.
+An introduction to painting from observation, students work from the live model as well as the observed environment.
+Students build their painting and observational skills through a variety of exercises, ranging from quick gestural studies to longer studies.
+Some class time is spent looking at old masters as well as contemporary artists for examples and inspiration.

 This class focuses on fashion illustration with a concentration in garment construction.
-Students learn the importance of basic fashion illustration in the industry.
-Learning to think with a pencil will become a habit of mind for students attending this studio.
+Students learn the importance of basic fashion illustrationin the industry, with the goal of learning to think with a pencil as a habit of mind.
 Students develop skills in pattern making, fabric selection, draping and garment construction.
 The final project is the creation of a piece to be exhibited at the conclusion of the program.

 This course stresses basic drawing techniques using graphite, colored pencil, pen and ink.
 Emphasis is on creating a narrative and developing skills to interpret the narrative.
 Students study and research the history of illustration to contextualize their own pursuits.